 With a new manufacturing space and ample room to grow, the future will see Boulder continue what Jeff started: identifying current shortcomings and then creating what will inevitably become the industry’s standard by executing every detail, from concept to completion, better than anyone else.

 In August of 2016 Boulder moved to a new manufacturing facility in Louisville, Colorado.
-At 23,000 square feet, the new factory is more than twice the size of the previous building and allows assembly operations to be much more productive and efficient.
+At 23,000 square feet, the new factory is more than twice the size of the previous building and enables manufacturing and assembly operations to be more productive and efficient.

-The current Boulder factory features the latest energy efficient lighting and ventilation systems, automated access and locking systems, three dedicated listening spaces, and a new production and machining area to improve what is already the highest standard in the industry for engineering, fabrication, and assembly.
+The current Boulder factory features the latest energy conscious lighting and ventilation systems, automated access and locking systems, three dedicated listening spaces, and a new production and machining area to improve what is already the highest standard in the industry for design, fabrication, and assembly.

 Tours are offered with advance notice and on a limited basis.
 For information about visiting the factory, please contact Boulder at (303)-449-8220, x110 or at email@example.com.